OGODEVO/LOCAL-LLM/README.md

 python test_ollama.py
 ```

-This script will attempt to connect to your configured Ollama endpoint and invoke the `gemma:2b` model with a simple query.
+This script will attempt to connect to your configured Ollama endpoint and invoke the `gemma:2b` model with a simple query...